-Chairman and Members Board of Water Supply City and County of Honolulu Honolulu, Hawaii 96843
+Chair and Members Board of Water Supply City and County of Honolulu Honolulu, Hawaii 96843

-Accuity LLP Attn: Ms. Cindy Yee 999 Bishop Street, Suite 1900 Honolulu, Hawaii 96813
+Accuity LLP Attention: Ms. Cindy Yee 999 Bishop Street, Suite 1900 Honolulu, Hawaii 96813

-Subject: IT General Controls Review and Management Letter Comments on the Financial Statement Audit for the Year Ended June 30, 2013
+Subject: IT General Controls Review and Detailed Management Letter Comments on the Financial Statement Audit for the Year Ended June 30, 2014

-The Honolulu Board of Water Supply (BWS) has reviewed the IT audit findings and the IT Management Report submitted by Accuity, LLP.
-Subsequent to this review, the BWS has taken steps to address the recommendations stated therein via the Formal Response and Corrective Action statement (attached).
+The Honolulu Board of Water Supply (BWS) has reviewed the IT audit finding and the IT Detailed Management Report that you submitted.
+Subsequent to this review, the BWS has taken steps to address the recommendations stated therein via the attached detailed Corrective Action Plan.